TheBharatMishra/sodasocial/README.md

 A social media application made with ReactJS and Firebase/Firestore.

-`You can fork this repository and use it serve a social media web app yourself.`
+`You can fork this repository and use it to serve a social media web app yourself.`